The history of the Basel base

 Frequent missions in Southern Baden

-In the “border triangle”, where Switzerland, Germany and France converge, the Basel crew are called on by their operation partners to deal with accidents on the road, at work and during leisure activities, as well as to transport people who are seriously ill.
-Besides these so-called primary missions, they also transfer patients from smaller hospitals to large medical centres.
-The Basel base flies more than half of its missions in the neighbouring region of Southern Baden, Germany, with individual missions also taking it to Alsace in France.
-Its operational area in Switzerland covers North-West Switzerland, the southern foothills of the Jura mountain range and Canton Jura.
-The Basel crew fly more than 1,000 missions a year, a third of them at night.
+In the «border triangle», where Switzerland, Germany and France converge, the Basel crew are called on by their operation partners to deal with accidents on the road, at work and during leisure activities, as well as to transport people who are seriously ill.
+Besides these so-called primary missions, they also transfer patients from smaller hospitals to large medical centers.
+The operational area in Switzerland covers North-West Switzerland, the southern foothills of the Jura mountain range and Canton Jura.
+Rega is also available around the clock to the population in southern Germany with its rescue helicopters.
+The control centers in southern Germany provide Rega when it is needed.
+The Basel crew flies more than 1,000 missions a year, a third of them at night.

 In the area where three borders converge, the Basel crew are called out to deal with accidents on the road, at work and during leisure activities, as well as to help people who are seriously ill.